starase/base/README.md

 ### Supported tags and respective Dockerfile links
-I've worked to automate as soon this image using this [Dockerfile](https://github.com/starase/base)
+I've worked to automate this image using this [Dockerfile](https://github.com/starase/base)

 ### Details